Keep yourself from needing emergency medical care by taking ample water, a map, phone and wearing sturdy footwear, hat and sunscreen.

 Volunteers

-Do you want to be a steward and protect our beautiful Sonoran Desert?
+Do you want to be a volunteer and protect our beautiful Sonoran Desert?
 Do you want to share your knowledge of our special environment?
 If yes, then Pinnacle Peak has a variety of volunteer opportunities available to you.